 There’s nothing quite like a meal made with fresh ingredients.
-Though it’s not always possible for every meal to be made with fresh ingredients, a sprinkle of a few freshly grown herbs can significantly upgrade the flavor profile of the dish.
+Though it’s not always possible for every meal to be made with fresh ingredients, a sprinkle of a few freshly grown herbs can significantly upgrade the flavor profile of a dish.
 An indoor herb garden makes adding flavor to your meals as easy as just picking a few leaves off your windowsill garden.
 If you’re wanting to bring fresh flavor to your table, here are five easy herbs to grow indoors.

-A key ingredient for salads, sandwiches, sauces and tomatoes, basil sprouts quickly and can be ready to harvest in as little as 3-4 weeks under the right growing conditions.
-Basil loves sunshine, so place your indoor planter somewhere when your growing herb can get at least 6 hours of sunshine per day.
+A key ingredient for salads, sandwiches, sauces, and tomatoes, basil sprouts quickly and can be ready to harvest in as little as 3-4 weeks under the right growing conditions.
+Basil loves sunshine, so place your indoor planter somewhere where your growing herb can get at least 6 hours of sunshine per day.
 As the basil plant grows, be sure to prune early and often because the leaves won’t be as flavorful if the plant starts to flower.

-A staple in many culinary creations and a widely divisive ingredient, cilantro compliments a wide variety of dishes.
+A staple in many culinary creations and a widely divisive ingredient, cilantro complements a wide variety of dishes.
 Sun-loving and fast-growing, cilantro is a fairly forgiving herb to start growing.
 Place where it can get at least 6 hours of sunlight per day.
 Use soil that drains well, as too much water can cause root rot.

 Lacy parsley leaves add texture to your home and extra flavor to your meals.
 Though they may not be the fastest growing herb, they are fairly easy to care for.
 Place parsley plants in an area with lots of sunlight, as they prefer 5-8 hours of sunlight per day.
 Space plants apart to allow room for them to grow, and harvest before it has a chance to bloom for the best flavor.